huhx0015/ShortcutNow/README.md

 ## Description

-A simple Android application developed in Kotlin that creates a customized homescreen shortcut that launches Google Maps in navigation mode.
+Shortcut Now: A simple Android application developed in Kotlin that creates a customized homescreen shortcut that launches Google Maps in navigation mode.
 These customized shortcuts bypasses many steps of having to manually set and start Google Navigation mode.

 ## License